Used (2017) Subaru XV Premium 150 HP | Super price

 Expensive

-When evaluating the costs of pre-owned Subaru XV, it is important that you exclusively compare with the prices of cars with a similar equipment variant and engine size.
-If not, you could end up reaching a wrong decision on which car to acquire.
+When evaluating the costs of pre-owned Subaru XV, it is essential only comparing the offers of cars with the same equipment variant and engine size.
+If not, you could make a wrong decision on which car to buy.

-The leading fuel choice for the Subaru XV is plug-in hybrid.
+The leading fuel choice for the Subaru XV is petrol.

 The Subaru XV faces stiff competition within its segment.

-Another alternative car is the Ford Focus with 7,767 cars currently for sale with an average sales price of £9,596.
-The Audi A3 comes in as the third most popular choice with an average sales price of £17,700 and 5,179 car for sale at the moment in the UK.
+Another popular choice in this class is the Ford Focus with 5,399 cars on the market and an average price tag of £10,000.
+The Audi A3 comes in as the third most popular choice with an average sales price of £17,250 and 4,480 car for sale at the moment in the UK.